jetspace/desktop/docs/manual.md

 ![Plugin Settings](img/side-panel-settings-2.png)

-In the list, you can select the plugins, which the Panel should load on startup.
+You can enable or disable some plugin.
 Plugins extend the function of the panel.
-The panel comes with a few pre-installed plugins like `clock.so` or `user.so`. `libplugin.so` should not be enabled, because it is a example for developers on how to create plugins.
+The panel comes with a few pre-installed plugins like `clock.so` or `user.so`.
+`libplugin.so` should not be enabled, because it is a example for developers on how to create plugins.

 You can simply enable plugins via checking the __Is Active__ box.